Electronic Prescribing in Minnesota

 Subd.
 2. Requirements for electronic prescribing. (a) Effective January 1, 2011, all providers, group purchasers, prescribers, and dispensers must establish and maintain an electronic prescription drug program that complies with the applicable standards in this section for transmitting, directly or through an intermediary, prescriptions and prescription-related information using electronic media.

-Guidance document for achieving the 2011 e-Prescribing Mandate in Minnesota.
+Guidance for achieving the Minnesota e-Prescribing Mandate.